non-npc/Py-Nuitka-GUI/README.md

 Py Nuitka GUI is a graphical user interface for the Nuitka Python compiler.
 It provides an easy-to-use interface for compiling Python scripts using Nuitka, with various compilation options available.

+Nuitka is an advanced Python compiler that transforms Python scripts into highly optimized, standalone executable files.
+It compiles Python code to C, allowing it to leverage the performance benefits of native C code execution while maintaining full compatibility with existing Python libraries and features.
+Nuitka excels in creating efficient and fast executables that can be distributed across various platforms without requiring a separate Python runtime environment.

+Our application, 'Py Nuitka GUI,' is designed to make this powerful compiler accessible to users of all skill levels.
+With its intuitive graphical interface, 'Py Nuitka GUI' simplifies the process of configuring compilation options and generating executables.
+Users can easily select their Python scripts, specify output directories, and adjust numerous compilation settings through a straightforward and user-friendly interface.
+The application also provides real-time feedback on the compilation progress, ensuring a smooth and efficient workflow.
+By combining the robustness of Nuitka with the ease of use provided by 'Py Nuitka GUI,' users can effortlessly create high-performance, standalone executables, making it the ideal tool for both novice and experienced developers.

 ## Features

 - Select Python (.py) files for compilation